Bedminster, New Jersey: Roads and highways

 As of May 2010, the township had a total of 68.04 mi of roadways, of which 38.67 mi were maintained by the municipality, 16.01 mi by Somerset County and ,13.36 mi by the New Jersey Department of Transportation.

 Bedminster is traversed by Interstate 287, which runs through the eastern section, while Interstate 78 runs mostly through the center of the township.
 U.S. Route 202 and U.S. Route 206 also pass through running parallel to I-287 from the Bridgewater area to Pluckemin.

 Major county roads that pass through include CR 512 and CR 523.

 Public transportation

 The closest NJ Transit service offered is at the Far Hills station on the Morris & Essex Lines.

 Somserset County operates bus service along Route 206, connecting to nearby areas including Bridgewater, Somerville, Raritan, and Hillsborough.

 Lakeland Bus Lines provides Route 78 rush-hour service from Bedminster to the Port Authority Bus Terminal in Midtown Manhattan.

+Somerset Airport is a public-use airport located in the southern portion of Bedminster Township.
+The nearest airport with scheduled passenger service is Newark Liberty International Airport.